cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 summary: "In this article, I very briefly explain the data types in JS, gathering them under 2 major classes: Primitive and Reference."
 ---

-You can check the data type of a variable by using the **typeof operator.**
+If you want to imitate any piece of code in this article, I simply suggest you to use the mighty Chrome console.
+You can open it by using `Command + Option + J` shortcut in Mac and `Control + Shift + J` shortcut in Windows.

+Let's start by learning how to check the variable types.
+JavaScript has a simple and very useful operator for this purpose, and that is the **typeof operator.**

 We'll go through every data type you see in this example, and some more: